 This is a part of patriotic Craft Lightning this week.
 You will want to catch up with all of the crafts here if you have missed any of the fun this week.

-Supplies Needed to Make a DIY Home Sign with a Wreath:
+Supplies Needed To Make DIY Home Wreath Sign

 - Scrap wood